Axway/api-builder-docs/content/en/docs/guide_openapi/managing_apidocs.md

 * [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md)
 * [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md)

-Note that OpenAPI 3.0 is the preferred standard for {{% variables/apibuilder_prod_name %}}.
-All links in our documentation will be to this standard, unless there is a specific need to link to OpenAPI 2.0.
-If you are using OpenAPI 2.0, you should consider moving to 3.0, but if you choose to remain on 2.0, you may have to refer back to equivalent sections in 2.0.

-Also note that [OpenAPI 3.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) is currently not supported, but is on the roadmap.

 If you do not already have an OpenAPI specification to manage, you can read our guide on [how to write OpenAPI documents](/docs/guide_openapi/writing_apidocs);

 ## Importing OpenAPI documents